CUBRID/cubrid-manual/en/admin/admin_utils.rst

     LOCK HOLDERS:
         Tran_index =   1, Granted_mode =  NX_LOCK, Count =   1

 Granted_mode refers to the mode of the obtained lock, and Blocked_mode refers to the mode of the blocked lock.
 Starting_waiting_at refers to the time at which the lock was requested, and Wait_for_nsecs refers to the waiting time of the lock.
-The value of Wait_for_nsecs is determined by lock_timeout_in_secs, a system parameter.
+The value of Wait_for_nsecs is determined by lock_timeout, a system parameter.

 When the object type is a class (table), Nsubgranules is displayed, which is the sum of the record locks and the key locks obtained by a specific transaction in the table.